Skip to main content

 How do I exclude anomaly accounts?

 You can exclude certain accounts from the overall RFM Analysis if required.
 For example, you'd perhaps want to exclude the account that represents your owned direct-to-consumer sales, or ePos systems.
-Or, maybe 98% of your customers purchase orders regularly, whereas the remaining 2% might, for some reason, place very high value orders just once a year - something you're aware of, and not out the ordinary, but skewing your analysis.
+Or, maybe 98% of your customers purchase orders regularly, whereas the remaining 2% might, for some reason, place very high value orders just once a year - something you're aware of, and not out of the ordinary, but skewing your analysis.

 Although our RFM Analysis is super clever and handles general outliers automatically (e.g. big customers such as distributors and small customers such as one-off transactional customers), it doesn't take into account edge case examples like this, so in this instance, you can choose to exclude those customers from the overall analysis.